How to Make Homemade Chorizo - Recipe

 Use your largest stuffing tube to make this as easy as possible.
-Place bag over of the stuffing tube and fill to desired amount.
+Place the bag over of the stuffing tube and fill to the desired amount.
 Close bag with a Meat Bag Tape Machine or Hog Ring Pliers.

 Making a Mexican Chorizo is really not much harder than making any other Fresh Sausage or Bratwurst, you just need to use the correct vinegar and seasoning.